repoze/repoze.what-pylons/docs/source/Manual/Protecting.rst

 .. tip::

-    TurboGears 2 provides the :class:`tg.decorators.require` decorator to set the access rules in controller actions, which is a subclass of :class:`ActionProtector <repoze.what.plugins.pylonshq.ActionProtector>`
+    TurboGears 2 provides the :class:`tg.require` decorator to set the access rules in controller actions, which is a subclass of :class:`ActionProtector <repoze.what.plugins.pylonshq.ActionProtector>`
     with additional functionality specific to TG2 applications.